ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

       src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/headingsmap-narrow.png' | url }}">
   </picture>
   <figcaption>
-    Heading order visualized via <a href="https://chromewebstore.google.com/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi">HeadingsMap</a>.
+    Heading hierarchy and order visualized via <a href="https://chromewebstore.google.com/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi">HeadingsMap</a>.
   </figcaption>
 </figure>

-I do think that this update to each page’s semantic structure is net better than what came before it.
+I do think that this update to each page’s semantic structure is **net better than what came before it**.

 However, it is still going to manifest as a large and sudden change for people who use screen readers.
-For the record, I view changing the “More information available below” phrasing as another such large change.
+And for the record, I view changing the “More information available below” phrasing as another large and disruptive change.

 **Subsequent large and sudden changes is what I want to avoid at all costs**.